 Lots of stuff going on today…

-All the troops were out in the backyard, as we feverishly spent 30 minutes shoveling, pulling out weeds, and slowly sculpting the area for a new look to our backyard.
+All the troops were out in the backyard, my kids that is, as we feverishly spent 30 minutes shoveling, pulling out weeds, and slowly sculpting the area for a new look to our backyard.
 As mentioned a while back, we are participating in a Department of Water and Power incentive to convert our yard into more water-wise choices.
 The deadline to completion is 2 months.
 Yikes!

 Working in the yard is one of my favorite past-times.
 It’s one of those activities where I can totally lose track of time.
 In fact, I have been known to do so, so sometimes I do have to check in with the clock, so I don’t neglect my other obligations.
 All three of my girls are involved to some extent in the yard maintenance, but Sarah is my backyard buddy.
 She loves to see the end product of whatever projects we are working on, as well as enjoy time in the mostly-sunny outdoors.